Baltimore Catechism: History

 In the nineteenth century, repeated efforts had been made in the United States towards an arrangement by which a uniform textbook of Christian doctrine might be used by all Catholics.
 As early as 1829, the bishops assembled in the First Provincial Council of Baltimore decreed: "A catechism shall be written which is better adapted to the circumstances of this Province; it shall give the Christian Doctrine as explained in Cardinal Bellarmine's Catechism (1597), and when approved by the Holy See, it shall be published for the common use of Catholics" (Decr. xxxiii).
 The clause recommending Bellarmine's catechism as a model was added at the special request of the Sacred Congregation for the Propagation of the Faith.
 Bellarmine's Small Catechism, Italian text with English translation, was published in Boston in 1853.

 The wish of the bishops was not carried out and the First and Second Plenary Councils of Baltimore (1852 and 1866) repeated the decree of 1829.
 In the Third Plenary Council (1884) many bishops were in favor of a "revised" edition of a 1775 catechism by Archbishop Butler from Ireland, but finally the matter was given into the hands of a committee of six bishops.
 At last, in 1885, was issued A Catechism of Christian Doctrine, Prepared and Enjoined by Order of the Third Council of Baltimore.
-The council had desired a catechism "perfect in every respect" (Acta et Decr., p.
-219).
+The council had desired a catechism "perfect in every respect" (Acta et Decr., pp. 219).
 Nearly every U.S. bishop gave the new national catechism his official approbation and many schools adopted it, but it also received considerable criticism.
 In 1895, only ten years after publication, the American archbishops began a process of revision, but this was abandoned due to a lack of consensus.
 Between 1885 and 1941 over 100 other Catholic catechetical manuals were published in America with official imprimaturs, although none was as widely used as the "Baltimore Catechism".

 Soon various editions came forth with additions of word-meanings, explanatory notes, some even with different arrangements, so that soon there was a considerable diversity in the books that go by the name of Baltimore Catechism.
 The Baltimore Catechism became the standard text for Catholic education in the United States for the next four generations.
 Since the 1960s, many Catholic churches and schools have moved away from catechism-based education.